SmartTVs

 Many Roku streaming media players have a dedicated physical Remote Finder button built right onto the device itself.

-Popular models like the Roku Ultra or Roku Streaming Stick have this button conveniently located on the side or top.
+Popular models like the Roku Ultra or Roku Streaming Stick have this button on the side or top.

 Ping Remotes Using Device Buttons